Author: Jaye Kelly-Johnston

 - Remote group therapy: Video groups allow peer interaction and reduce geographic barriers to specialized groups (e.g., young adults, veterans).

-- Peer support and recovery coaching: SMS or app-based check-ins provide near‑real‑time encouragement.
+- Peer support and recovery coaching: SMS or app-based check-ins offer near‑real‑time encouragement.

 - Family sessions: Family-based interventions via video can involve caregivers or partners in relapse prevention planning.